 Routine tests (eg, complete blood count, erythrocyte sedimentation rate, urinalysis, serum creatinine, chest x-ray)

 Tests to identify the type and etiology of vasculitis (eg, cryoglobulins, antineutrophil cytoplasmic antibodies, hepatitis B and C antibodies, C3 and C4 complement levels, rheumatoid factor, blood cultures, protein electrophoresis)

 A diagnosis of vasculitis limited to the skin requires a complete history and physical examination.
-History is focused at identifying causes, such as new drugs or infections.
-Evaluation is also focused on excluding manifestations of inflammation or vasculitis in other organs, such as
+Evaluation is focused at identifying causes, such as new drugs or infections, and excluding manifestations of inflammation or vasculitis in other organs, such as

 Lungs: Shortness of breath, cough, hemoptysis, and signs of consolidation